up

 Council Budget Review

 After receiving input from the public, the Council begins its review of the Executive's Recommended Capital Budget/CIP.
 Each category area and agency program is reviewed by a designated Council committee.
 Agency and OMB representatives meet with these committees to provide information and clarification concerning the recommended budget and six-year plan for each project.
-In April and May, the full Council meets in regular session, reviews the recommendations of its committees, and takes final action on each project.
+In April and May, the full Council meets in regular session, reviews the recommendations of its Committees, and takes final action on each project.

 Operating and Capital Budget Approval